 The shoreline south of Monterey is one of California’s top places to visit.
-We were driving down the Californian coast and found so many things to do in Monterey and Carmel that we decided to stay longer to see it all.
+We were driving down the Californian coast and found so many things to do in Monterey and Carmel that we just had to stay some extra nights to see it all.

-This post shows you what to do in Monterey and Carmel and around them.
+This post will tell you what to do in Monterey and Carmel and around them.

-First, there is the pretty coastal community of Pacific Grove and the scenic 17-Mile Drive along the coast, then the Carmel Valley wine-growing region and on the way south to Big Sur the Point Lobos State Reserve where you can spot seals and shorebirds.
+First, there is the postcard-pretty coastal town of Pacific Grove and the scenic 17-Mile Drive that shows you the coast.
+Then there is Carmel Valley, a wine-growing region and the beautiful Point Lobos State Reserve where you easily spot seals and shorebirds.

-And of course Monterey and Carmel have a lot to offer.
-They are tourist destinations in their own right.
+And of course Monterey and Carmel themselves have a lot to offer.
+Both are tourist destinations in their own right.

-Below you can see the Monterey and Carmel area on the map, and the driving routes to other Monterey area top places marked on the map.
+Below you can see the Monterey and Carmel area on the map on which I also marked the area’s other top places and driving itineraries and distances to them.

 Things to Do in Monterey and Carmel: the Map

-If you’re not familiar with California zoom out the map to see where on the coast Monterey and Carmel are located.
+If you are not familiar with California zoom out the map to see where on the Pacific coast Monterey and Carmel are located.
 It’s a 3,5 hour drive down the coast from San Francisco (130 miles).
-You can read about the drive in my post Coastal Drive from San Francisco to Monterey.
+You can read about the drive from San Francisco along Highway 1 in my post Coastal Drive from San Francisco to Monterey.

-From Los Angeles it’s a pretty long way and driving time almost the double.
-So stay longer once you come to the Monterey area, and not just drive through it.
+From Los Angeles it’s a pretty long distance and driving time will be almost the double.
+So stay longer once you come to the Monterey area, and don’t just drive through this beautiful region.

 Fisherman’s Wharf, Monterey

-Monterey is the Spanish city of California and it’s former capital.
+Monterey is the Spanish city of California and the state’s former capital.
 It is a seaside city and a fishing port with a long pier.

-Walk on the Fisherman’s Wharf and in downtown Monterey and the visit the Monterey Bay Aquarium, or take a whale cruise from the wharf.
+Walk on the Fisherman’s Wharf and in downtown Monterey and then visit the Monterey Bay Aquarium, or why not take a whale cruise from the wharf?

-The only thing on Monterey this post includes is a whale watching cruise at the end of the post.
+What I’m telling about Monterey in this post is a whale watching cruise.
+You will find it at the end of the post.

-Downtown Pacific Grove consists of old wooden houses many of which today serve as inns or hotels.
-A pleasant place for tourists, small shops, cafes and restaurants in vintage buildings and just a short walk to a beautiful sandy beach.
+The town of Pacific Grove mainly consists of old wooden villas many of which today are inns or hotels.
+Pacific Grove is a pleasant place to visit, there are small shops, cafes and restaurants in old vintage buildings and from everywhere it’s just a short walk to the beautiful sandy beach.

 Ice plants in bloom, Pacific Grove

-On a cloudy day ice plants covering the lawn make the whole Pacific Grove coastline look a bit magic:
+On a cloudy day ice plants covering the whole lawn make the Pacific Grove coastline look magic:

-Walking a bit further from Pacific Grove you can try and spot Monterey Bay whales behind the strange-looking coastal rocks.
+Walking a bit further on from Pacific Grove you can try and spot Monterey Bay whales, they exist behind the strange-looking coastal rocks.
 However, we couldn’t see any whales but instead there was a seal basking on a rock.